Having an in-house team of skilled videographers, editors, and sound engineers is ideal, but not always feasible.

 Adobe Premiere Pro is one of the most recommended platforms since you can go from phone to desktop and back again thanks to its Creative Cloud.
 This makes it easier to edit video wherever you are.

 Also, this app automates the right aspect ratio and video quality for any social media platform.
-And you can record live audio and mix in voice-overs, sound bites, and music tracks.
+And you can record live audio and add voice over to video, sound bites, and music tracks.